Showing posts with label Fenland. Show all posts

 * * *

-Note: This author is seeking contact with agents or publishers for his first novel Flood Waters Down, a dystopian futuristic eco thriller set in the Fens of eastern England, a first draft of which is now nearing completion.
+Note: This author is seeking contact with agents or publishers for his first novel Flood Waters Down, a dystopian, futuristic, eco thriller set in the Fens of eastern England, a first draft of which is now complete.

 A reviewer of some initial chapters described it as "extremely evocative” with a "poetic and atmospheric writing style" that draws the reader "with a sense of unease and anticipation".